Home » Best Forex Brokers in April 2026 » ASIC (Australia) Regulated Forex Brokers

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 70% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

-10. Admiral Markets, recently rebranded to Admirals, is another reputable broker brand we can recommend to Aussie traders.
-The broker launched its financial services in 2001 and currently offers more than 8,000 trading instruments to its global-based clients.
-Australian traders will also have access to the various markets supported by Admirals, with an AFSL no. 410681 authorizing the broker’s operations in Australia.
+10. Admiral Markets, rebranded to Admirals, is a broker serving Australian traders.
+Founded in 2001, Admirals offers more than 8,000 trading instruments to clients globally.
+Australian traders can access the markets supported by Admirals under AFSL no. 410681.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 73% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.